-Discover our soft and breathable new natural fabric made from a plant in the nettle family.
+Discover why we love this soft and breathable natural fabric, made from a plant in the nettle family.

-It is made from a perennial in the nettle family, Boehmeria nivea, which doesn’t need a lot of water or pesticides to thrive.
+It is made from a perennial in the nettle family, Boehmeria nivea, which doesn’t need a lot of water to thrive and enhances the quality of the soil for future crops.
 Native to Asia and more commonly used for making fabric in countries like Japan, India and China, the yarns have been used for over 6,000 years.
 A folk tale describing a princess whose brothers have been turned into swans tells how the spell can be broken if she weaves them shirts from nettles.
 It sounds like a prickly, impossible task but in fact, the ramie plant doesn’t sting like our British nettles.

-Ramie doesn’t shrink, and slubs in the yarn give the weave a distinctive cross-hatch texture, great for elevating the look of your outfit while keeping the simplicity of a plain block of colour.
-Clothes made from our ramie-blend are also more resistant to creasing than pure linen so it’s perfect for holiday packing.
+Ramie doesn’t shrink, and slubs in the yarn give the weave a distinctive cross-hatch texture, enhancing the rich colours and simple silhouettes of our ramie pieces.
+Clothes made from our ramie-cotton blend are also more resistant to creasing than linen, so it’s perfect for holiday packing.

 Garment-dyed for soft Cornish colour

 Ramie and cotton-ramie blends also dye beautifully.
 We use a process called garment-dying, which means garments are made first then dyed as a finished piece.
 This creates a characteristic sun-kissed, worn-in colour with nuanced tones.